-In my case, I make the basic shape in foam board; cover it in PVA glue and apply the clay in layers.
+In my case, I make the basic shape in foam board; cover it in my recommended landscape glue and apply the clay in layers.
 It works a treat and holds the clay in shape while it dries.
 For the hut seen at the top of this article, I first created it from a foam material – seen above – and then covered this in the glue and finally clay.

 Extra tip: Don’t use wood for the underlying support structures if they are for a large area.
 As Scott mentioned on his war gaming blog, MDF etc can warp which can ruin a model.
 Foam board or another foam material, such as what I used for the hut seen at the top of this article and in the picture above, is ideal.

 When working with clay it’s “much easier to control, shape and spread the clay when you sculpt in thin layers” says clay doll maker and artist Adelė.

 Building a model in layers or pieces means your model is less likely to crack.
 A single large block or section of clay can dry unevenly with cracks appearing when one part dries and shrinks, pulling away from the rest.